Money where it matters

 For most people, the impact will be small, but understanding the change can help make everyday cash transactions feel more predictable.

-There are no limits on other coin denominations, and everyday banking services will continue as usual.
+There are no limits on other coin denominations, and everyday services will continue as usual.

 As pennies become less common, some retailers may begin rounding cash transactions to the nearest five cents.
 This practice is already in place at certain retailers who have chosen to round cash transactions when pennies are not available.